 Scale-up your eo-learn workflow using Batch Processing API (by Maxim Lamare)

 You are welcome to send your feedback to the package authors, EO Research team, through any of Sentinel Hub communication channel.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 776115.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No. 776115 and No. 101004112.